High Resolution Seismic Waveform Generation using Denoising Diffusion: Methods

-Specifically, our data distribution is a mixture of distributions conditioned on the first-order properties of the waveforms (earthquake magnitude, hypocentral distance, site conditions, and faulting type), represented as a vector $\vc \in \R^c$:
+where $\vc \in \R^5$ is a set of conditional parameters, which we expect to determine the shape and statistical properties of the seismic waves: earthquake magnitude, hypocentral distance, site conditions ($V_{S30}$ as a proxy), hypocenter depth, and azimuthal gap (Section \ref{sec:data_description}).